 You should apply as early as possible.
 Submitting your FAFSA is only the first step in applying for federal student aid.

-To ensure that an aid package is available and ready, TSTC recommends that the completed file be received in the Financial Aid Office according to the following schedule:
+To ensure that an aid package is available and ready, Texas State Technical College (TSTC) recommends that the completed file be received in the Financial Aid Office according to the following schedule:

 Fall term apply by May 1